Fugdi

+In addition to being a dance form, fugdi is sometimes done as a competitive event (such as in the Chhattisgarhiya Olympics), in which case the participant who can last the longest while performing the fugdi dance wins.

 Traditional roots

 Fugdi is an art form that can be traced to the primeval cultural traditions of Maharashtra and Goa.
 It is performed during various religious and social occasions.
 Fugdi is generally performed during the month of Bhaadrapada, an occasion for the women to take a temporary break from their normal, monotonous schedule.
 A distinctive style of fugdi is found among the dhangar (shepherd community) women.
 The kalashi fugdi is performed before goddess Mahalaxkshmi during the vrata offered to that goddess.

 Technique

 The women sing and dance while enacting varied formations - in a circle or in rows.
 Usually women in the villages dance Fugdi in circles and women in forest settlements formulate rows.
 The dance starts with invocation to Hindu Gods.
 The pace is slow in the beginning, but soon attains a fast pace, reaching climax.
 No percussion support is provided.
 At the maximum pace, the dancers match the rhythm by blowing air through the mouth that sounds like "FOO".
 Hence the name Foogdi or Fugdi.
 A few fixed steps and hand gestures and hand laps are the major elements.
 No instrument or musical accompaniment is found with the dance, but special fugdi songs are innumerable.